bctiemann/tlkfaa/README.md

 ## History ##
-Prior to the creation of the TLKFAA proper (with its own subdomain at https://fanart.lionking.org), the Image Archive section of The Lion King WWW Archive (http://lionking.org) contained a "fan-art" section, featuring the work of one or two dozen artists.
+Prior to the creation of the TLKFAA proper (with its own subdomain at https://fanart.lionking.org), the Image Archive section of The Lion King WWW Archive (http://lionking.org, dating to 1995) contained a "fan-art" section, featuring the work of one or two dozen artists.
 The pages of this site were manually edited into static HTML.
 As more and more artists came to the site to submit their creative work, it became clear that a full-fledged standalone site, with automated processes for handling uploads, user accounts, and integrated browsing features was necessary.

 The first generation of the TLKFAA, created in 1999, was written in Perl, and underwent at least two major front-end